Sophie0o/Doors-for-BIM-/README.md

-# Doors-for-BIM
+# Reusable doors in BIM
-In this repository you can find a Blender python code that creates automatically reusable doors from Concular
+In this repository you can find a code for a Blender add-on that automatically creates a digital model of reusable doors from Concular

+In the thesis you will find the detailed explanaition about the process and the creation of this add-on.

+In the Blender file is the running add-on and in the .txt file is the entire script for it as well.
+The add-on can be modified in the code in Blender's scripting environment.
+Please note, that this project is a prototype and does not work for all doors in Concular.